kebin20/payapi-multi-page-website/README.md

   }
 ```

-I found a nifty way for the page to redirect to a certain page by utilizing the code below:
+I discovered a way for the page to redirect to a certain page by utilizing the code below:

 ```js
 router.push("/");